Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những nghi thức đặc biệt trong lễ đón chính thức Thủ tướng tại New Zealand- Ảnh 3.

-The Maori Chief (Kaikorero) and Chief Kaikaranga (Chief of Ceremonies) welcomed and invited Prime Minister Pham Minh Chinh and his wife into the area to conduct the welcoming ceremony (Photo: VGP/Nhat Bac).
+Maori chief (Kaikorero) and Chief Kaikaranga (Ceremony Chief) welcome and invite Prime Minister Pham Minh Chinh and his wife into the area for the welcoming ceremony (Photo: VGP/Nhat Bac).

 Những nghi thức đặc biệt trong lễ đón chính thức Thủ tướng tại New Zealand- Ảnh 4.